The relationship between Industry 4.0 technology and zero harm

 Each of these solutions will improve singular (or more) aspects of your operations’ health & safety (or other parts of your operations that’s interrelated, such as environmental monitoring), but will then also need to connect to something that’s capable of a supremely high-level of interoperability, which can analyze all of the data that’s coming from these solutions (plus other systems or data sources inside and outside your organization) to identify trends, relationships and insights hidden in the ‘Big Data’ you’re accumulating.
 The platform also needs to be capable of taking direct action to prevent harm or identify where and how a business (or individual employee) needs to improve, optimizing on an ongoing basis based on changing variables and performance - it’s not about analyzing all the data; it’s about identifying the pertinent data to safety in this maelstrom, monitoring it accurately in real-time, and then using predictive analytics to stop harm from occurring or find safer ways of operating.

-What is being described here is a new piece of technology that’s needed to sit in the middle of every Industry 4.0 business and/or operation to analyze and orchestrate: an integrated AI + IoT platform.
+What is being described here is the technology platform that all of our sustainability solutions are built on, a new piece of technology that’s needed to sit in the middle of every Industry 4.0 business and/or operation to analyze and orchestrate: a Sustainability Performance Platform (SPP).

-The AI + IoT platform is critical because it’s the one place in an organization where all of its data (both historical and real-time, from any system, sensors or data lake) can flow and be standardized for analysis, where machine learning algorithms can be leveraged, and where cross-functional decisions -made by human or AI -can be orchestrated and executed: it’s an Industry 4.0 organization’s brain.
+The Sustainability Performance Platform (SPP) is critical because it’s the one place in an organization where all of its data (both historical and real-time, from any system, sensors or data lake) can flow and be standardized for analysis, where machine learning algorithms can be leveraged, and where cross-functional decisions -made by human or AI -can be orchestrated and executed: it’s an Industry 4.0 organization’s brain.

 * Source: https://www.amsj.com.au/29-mine-related-deaths-in-us-in-2020/